ton-blockchain/tvm-specification/README.md

 ## Examples

-This repository includes practical examples demonstrating how to use the TVM specification:
+This repository includes practical examples demonstrating how to use this specification:

-- [**Simple TVM Disassembler (Go)**](examples/golang/tasm-go/) — Minimal implementation (200 lines of core deserialization logic) showing how to create a TVM bytecode disassembler using the specification.
+- [Simple TVM Disassembler (Go)](examples/golang/tasm-go/) — Minimal implementation (200 lines of core deserialization logic) showing how to create a TVM bytecode disassembler using the specification.

 ## Development